Some National Plant Collections are brought together from plants already in a garden, others may be started from scratch

 What help will I get?

 Any proposed Collection is visited by a local volunteer coordinator.
-They will work with you to complete your application, along with our dedicated conservation team.
+They will work with you to complete your application, along with our friendly conservation team.

 We have a web-based plant recording system called Persephone that is available for free to anyone who submits a proposal for a National Collection.
 This is a helpful tool for you to keep all the pictures, information and research about your plants in one place, and we provide support with getting your plants lists together and recorded on there.